FAQs – **Currently Only Accepting Clothing, Shoes & SELECTED Household items**

 We call and ask for donations once a month.
 We don’t call you every day or every week.
 We pick up donations in more than 300 towns across three states and use a monthly schedule to make sure we’re in every town once each month.
 Our telemarketing staff calls prospective donors five to six days prior to our truck rolling through each town.

-Frankly, we’d rather send you an email instead of calling or sending you a postcard.
+Frankly, we’d rather send you an email or text instead of calling or sending you a postcard.
 It saves us money, which we can use to help even more children, and we feel it’s far less intrusive than calling.
-And please note that we don’t sell or distribute your email address to anyone.
-In fact, we don’t even share emails with other BBBS agencies.
+And please note that we don’t sell or distribute your contact information to anyone.
+In fact, we don’t even share information with BBBS agencies.
 We use your email address to alert you that we’ll be in your town in a couple of days and we use it to send you a receipt for the goods you’ve donated.

 We may also email you if we have questions about the exact location of your house or where you’re leaving your donation, although that happens infrequently.
 Our GPS and satellite tracking systems finds almost every home, even those tucked away in a small corner of the Cape or deep in the woods of New Hampshire.